Contributing to the delinquency of a minor is a criminal offense in Nevada. Specifically, this is defined as causing a child under the age of 18 to:

 It may be possible to have contributory delinquency charges dismissed or reduced as part of a plea bargain.
 Typical defense arguments include:

-- The defendant was the victim of false accusations,
+- You were the victim of false accusations,

 - There was no delinquency, or